We appreciate that you may feel anxious or nervous to talk to a legal advisor, particularly if this is the first time you have done so.

 Or you can make a telephone enquiry by calling 0800 731 0055 Monday to Friday between 10:00am and 7:00pm.
 A call handler who specialises in Domestic abuse and Violence will ask you for the same information as our online form and securely make the referral to us for you.

-We will contact you to make an appointment by email or telephone, which ever you have identified as the preferred method and least compromises your safety.
+We will contact you to make an appointment by email or telephone, whatever method you have identified as the preferred and least compromises your safety.

 Please tell us if neither are safe and we can contact an identified third party to arrange the appointment.